Information Security Investment Program

 Goals of the Program

-We aim to increase the completion rate of mandatory cybersecurity awareness training for all employees, to ensure the installation and management of security software on university-owned computers, to strengthen multi-factor authentication (MFA) protocols, and to ensure that all health email systems have a Data Loss Prevention solution.
+Phase 1 included compliance methods to increase the completion rate of mandatory cybersecurity awareness training for all employees, the installation and management of security software on university-owned computers, the strengthening of multi-factor authentication (MFA) protocols, and ensuring that all health email systems have a Data Loss Prevention solution.

 Technology Scope